Partner: Roxeth Primary School, Byron Hill Road, Harrow

-In Spring 2018, the department launches its most ambitious community project to date.
-A company of Harrovians from across the years will collaborate to devise an inventive, interactive piece of theatre aimed at primary school audiences between the ages of 5 – 7.
-The project will be led by this year’s Director-in-Residence, Annabel Morley.
-The development and rehearsal process started in November, and the show will tour to local primary schools in the Spring term, together with an interactive workshop, led by the company.
-As part of the project, a pupil-led marketing and design team will put together artwork, a marketing pack and a press release for schools, allowing teachers to explore themes from the show with students prior to and following the performance.
-This year’s company will be pioneers of this exciting new venture, with a sight to continue devising and developing work for young audiences in the years ahead.
-The department has fundraised towards the cost of touring the show to local schools, allowing as many primary-aged pupils as possible in the local area the opportunity to engage with the project.
+In 2018, the department launched its most ambitious community project to date.
+A company of Harrovians from across the years collaborated to devise an inventive, interactive piece of theatre aimed at primary school audiences between the ages of 5-7.
+The project was led by this year’s Director-in-Residence, Annabel Morley.
+The development and rehearsal process started in November, and the show toured local primary schools in the Spring term, together with an interactive workshop, led by the company.
+As part of the project, a pupil-led marketing and design team put together artwork, a marketing pack and a press release for schools, allowing teachers to explore themes from the show with students prior to and following the performance.
+The company were pioneers of this exciting new venture, with a sight to continue devising and developing work for young audiences in the years ahead.
+The department fundraised towards the cost of touring the show to local schools, allowing as many primary-aged pupils as possible in the local area the opportunity to engage with the project.
 Proceeds from charitable collections at the department’s productions during the year have supported initiatives including access programmes at London’s Polka Theatre for Children, and the Harrow Club’s Grenfell Tower appeal.

-In Spring 2018, the department will be working with pupils from Bishopshalt School in Hillingdon on the major Rattigan Society Production of the year, Oh!
+In Spring 2018, the department also worked with pupils from Bishopshalt School in Hillingdon on the major Rattigan Society Production of the year, Oh!
 What a Lovely War.
-Six girls from Bishopshalt have joined the company, rehearsing regularly at Harrow in the autumn and Spring terms.
+Six girls from Bishopshalt joined the company, rehearsing regularly at Harrow.

 Report on Primary Project: